psvm203/maplestory/README.md

 `MaplestoryApi` consists of 3 fields:
 - `region`: Represents the region such as KMS, MSEA.
 Default is KMS.
 - `api_key`: Can be obtained from https://openapi.nexon.com/.
-- `origin`: Default is https://open.api.nexon.com/.
-Or you can specify any proxy server.
+- `origin`: Default is "https://open.api.nexon.com".
+Or, you can specify any proxy server.
 For an example, visit [nexon-open-api-proxy](https://github.com/psvm203/nexon-open-api-proxy).

 For schema descriptions, please refer to [KMS docs](https://openapi.nexon.com/en/game/maplestory/) or [MSEA docs](https://openapi.nexon.com/en/game/maplestorysea/).
 When the official documentation differs from the actual API response structure, schemas are based on the actual API responses.